jarednexgent/Memkatz/README.md

 [![memkatz-logo.png](https://i.postimg.cc/RF5T6WRw/memkatz-logo.png)](https://postimg.cc/bGgn4N4v)

-#### In-Memory Encrypted Mimikatz Loader
+#### Encrypted Reflective Mimikatz Loader

-Memkatz is a post-exploitation tool that embeds an encrypted `mimikatz.exe` in its PE resource section, decrypts it in memory at runtime, and launches it after a small delay to evade memory scanners.
+Memkatz is a post-exploitation tool that embeds an encrypted `mimikatz.exe` binary in its PE resource section.
+At runtime, it decrypts and reflectively loads the payload into memory, launching it after a short delay to evade memory scanners.

 ---